Back to news

 The chat_completion call follows OpenAI-style syntax, so if you have used that API the shape is familiar.
 One caveat on the example: the meta-llama/Llama-4-8B model id is illustrative, Llama 4 actually shipped as larger mixture-of-experts variants, so swap in a real repo id when you run this for yourself.

-Pricing: rather than fixed daily request counts, Hugging Face runs the Inference API on monthly credits plus dynamic rate limits that shift with the model and current load.
+Pricing: rather than fixed daily request counts, Hugging Face runs the Inference API on monthly credits plus dynamic rate limits that shift with the model and current load (opens in a new tab).
 Pro accounts get a much larger credit allowance (on the order of 20x).
 You'll sometimes see this described as a flat 1,000 requests/day on free and 10,000/day on Pro, that framing is not how the billing actually works, so don't plan capacity around it.

 On latency, expect somewhere in the 200-800ms range depending on model size.
 That's an estimate rather than a published figure, and it swings a lot with the provider and load.
 It rules out genuinely real-time use, but it is fine for batch work.